The Eras

 Ibis 1959 Yearbook, MENC Collegiate Chapter, with Thomas Collins (back row, far right)

-The 1960s were a time of great social change, marked by the Civil Rights movement and the Vietnam War, and by technological growth, seen in the 1st lunar landing (1969).
+The late 1960s were a time of great social change, marked by the Civil Rights movement and the Vietnam War, and by technological growth, seen in the 1st lunar landing (1969).
 The Woodstock Music and Art Fair of 1969 was a pivotal moment in American counterculture history, symbolizing the ideals of peace, love, and unity through music amidst the turbulent backdrop of mass protests, political assassinations, and a rebellion against established norms--it is often seen as a defining event of the 1960s generation.

-The PhD in Music education was announced in 1967, and the first dissertation was completed in 1970.
 The Music Therapy program was established in 1969 and housed within the Department of Music Education.

 1968 Aerial View